InfluxGraph/influxgraph/README.rst

 Overriding the automatically calculated intervals can be done via the optional ``deltas`` configuration.
 See `Full Configuration Example`_ file for all supported configuration options.

-Unlike other Graphite compatible data stores, InfluxDB queries aggregate data on query, not on ingestion.
+Unlike other Graphite compatible data stores, InfluxDB performs aggregation on data query, not on ingestion.
 Queries made by InfluxGraph are therefore always aggregation queries with a group by clause.

 Users that wish to retrieve all, non-aggregated, data points regardless of date/time range are advised to query `InfluxDB`_ directly.